EduCodeBe/sec2016/_posts/2016-06-17-Code-of-Conduct.md

 ---

-The RMLL 2016 Security Track is an event where we want everybody, regardless of age, gender, sexual orientation, skin color, physical appearance or disability, feel safe and comfortable and can come to without any worry.
+The RMLL 2016 Security Track is an event where we want everybody feel safe and comfortable and can come to without any worry.

 That's why we ask everyone to follow these rules :

-* <b>Be excellent and inclusive to everyone :</b> sexism, racism, homophobia and all other kinks of exclusions and agressions are forbidden whatever their form (written, spoken, online, IRL etc).
+* <b>Be excellent and inclusive to everyone :</b> sexism, racism, homophobia and all other kinds of exclusions and agressions are forbidden whatever their form (written, spoken, online, IRL etc).
 Such an attitude may expose you up to the immediate exclusion of the event.

 * <b>In case of problem, feel free to reach us (RMLL crew members wear red t-shirts).</b> We are going to try to speak together in order to solve the problem.